byronpendason/byronpendason.github.io/_posts/2023-09-22-a-history-of-fyrnsidu.md

 # Ge-ferraeden Fyrn Sida

 The term *Fyrnsidu* was coined by Rob Holman (aka Osric) in 1999 as an Old English translation of the phrase Forn Sed, and used for his local inhired (kindred).
 Sometime between 2001 and 2004[^4], Holman founded the Ge-ferraeden Fyrn Sida (translates to *Fellowship of Fyrnsidu*, abbreviated as GFS), and a website went up which now redirects to Osric's new organisation's website [Ingwine.org](https://ingwine.org).
 The GFS was a national nonprofit organisation consisting of several inhireds/kindreds, and was governed by a Witan (roughly equivalent to most organisations's board of directors) led by a Thyle (which was filled by Holman).
-Around 2009, internal strife led to several of the kindreds leaving the GFS, causing the national organisation to essentially go defunct.
+In 2008, internal strife led to several of the kindreds leaving the GFS, causing the national organisation to essentially go defunct.

 Alaric Albertsson, the head of the Earendel Inhired that was one of the founding members of the GFS, went on to publish *Travels Through Middle Earth*, the best book on Anglo-Saxon Heathenry that I've come across and is on its [second edition](https://www.crossedcrowbooks.com/shop-crossed-crow-books/p/travels-through-middle-earth-the-path-of-a-saxon-pagan).
 He's become a prominent leader in Anglo-Saxon paganism.